emreutkan/FreshDealMobile/Documentation/screen-tests.md

 ## restaurantSlice.test.ts
 Checks core reducers of the restaurant slice such as updating the search radius and adjusting the pickup flag when a restaurant is selected.

+## LandingScreen.test.tsx
+Ensures the landing screen redirects to the home stack when a token already exists in redux state.

+## AccountScreen.test.tsx
+Checks that user achievements are fetched on mount by dispatching the appropriate thunk.

+## DebugMenuScreen.test.tsx
+Verifies that tapping the Redux inspection option reveals state sections and that API buttons dispatch their actions.

+## FlashDealsBottomSheet.test.tsx
+Tests that opening the flash deals bottom sheet triggers a fetch for available flash deals.

+## CartIcon.test.tsx
+Confirms that pressing the cart icon navigates to the Cart screen.

+## addressSlice.test.ts
+Covers basic reducers of the address slice including adding and removing addresses and updating the selected ID.